About 50 km south-east of Theodore along the Theodore-Eidsvold Road, you’ll find Cracow – a tiny ghost town packed with

-If you’ve never been to a ghost town, the Cracow Ghost Town Historic Walk along the abandoned streets and shopping strip is a fascinating insight into the life and times of yesteryear.
+If you’ve never been to a ghost town, the Cracow historic walk along its abandoned streets and shopping strip is a fascinating insight into the life and times of yesteryear.

 A local’s point of view

 WHERE CAN I STAY in Cracow?

 - There’s free camping in the town of Cracow itself, opposite the pub and other powered campsites available for the cost of a donation, about 100 m up the hill.

 - Other camping options in the Banana Shire.